John L. Schwab

 John Schwab is a partner in the Los Angeles office of Munger, Tolles & Olson.

-His practice focuses on complex civil litigation, with an emphasis on commercial and intellectual property disputes.
+His practice focuses on complex civil litigation, trials, and arbitrations.
 He maintains an active pro bono practice.

-Mr. Schwab has represented companies whose business interests span a wide spectrum, including media and entertainment, pharmaceuticals and cutting-edge technology.
+Mr. Schwab represents companies across a wide spectrum of industries, including media and entertainment, pharmaceuticals, and cutting-edge technology.
 He has handled matters at every stage of litigation, from pre-litigation counseling through trial and appeal.
-Mr. Schwab has argued successfully in the California Court of Appeal including, most recently, advocating for citizen taxpayers’ standing to challenge allegedly unconstitutional activities by Orange County law enforcement.

-Mr. Schwab joined the firm after clerking for Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
-Mr. Schwab received his J.D. from Columbia Law School, where he was an articles editor of the Columbia Law Review.
+Mr. Schwab joined the firm after clerking on the U.S. Court of Appeals for the Ninth Circuit.
+He is a graduate of Columbia Law School, where he served as an articles editor of the Columbia Law Review and was a James Kent Scholar and a Harlan Fiske Stone Scholar.
 Prior to law school, Mr. Schwab worked as a network television writer on a variety of programs.

 Experience